 1. When you’re gazing at a beautiful sunset and see crepuscular rays, remember to look behind you to see if there are also anticrepuscular rays.

-2. Look carefully.
-Remember that anticrepuscular rays are fainter and more elusive than crepuscular rays.
+2. Look carefully, and wait a few minutes to see if they appear over time.
+Remember that anticrepuscular rays are generally fainter and more elusive than crepuscular rays.

-Like crepuscular rays they are parallel shafts of sunlight from holes in the clouds and their apparently odd directions are a perspective effect.
-Think of a long straight road, it converges towards the horizon but turn around and it also converges to the opposite horizon.
+Like crepuscular rays, they are parallel shafts of sunlight from holes in the clouds, and their apparently odd directions are a perspective effect.
+Think of a long straight road; it converges toward the horizon, but turn around and it also converges to the opposite horizon.
 Crepuscular and anticrepuscular rays behave in the same way.

 Anticrepuscular rays are not rare, but they must be sought carefully.
 When ordinary crepuscular rays are visible, turn around and search for their opposite numbers.